-- 1. As we disclosed in our December 31, 2019 funding valuation report, the 7.25% investment return assumption that the Board approved on December 21, 2017 for determining the liabilities for funding purposes and used for establishing the employer and employee contribution rates has continued to be developed without considering the impact of any future 50/50 excess earnings allocation.
+- 1. As we disclosed in our December 31, 2020 funding valuation report, the 7.00% investment return assumption that the Board approved on October 15, 2020 for determining the liabilities for funding purposes and used for establishing the employer and employee contribution rates has continued to be developed without considering the impact of any future 50/50 excess earnings allocation.
 This is based on our understanding that Article 5.5 of the Statute, which authorizes the allocation of 50% of excess earnings to the SRBR, does not allow for the use of a different investment return for funding than is used for interest crediting.
-This would appear in effect to preclude the prefunding of the SRBR through the use of an assumption lower than the market earnings assumption of 7.25%. - As required by the Actuarial Standard of Practice (ASOP) No. 4 ("Measuring Pension Obligations and Determining Pension Plan Costs or Contributions"), we performed a stochastic model to estimate the impact of the 50% allocation of future excess earnings to the SRBR.
-The results of our model indicated that the 50/50 allocation of future excess earnings would have about the same impact as an "outflow" (i.e., assets not available to fund the benefits included in the determination of the TPL) that would average approximately 0.60% of assets over time.
-This approximated outflow was incorporated into our GASB crossover test1 (Appendix A), along with the additional future employer contributions that would result from those future allocations of excess earnings to the SRBR under ACERA's funding policy. - The NPL measured as of December 31, 2019 was determined by rolling forward the TPL for the funded benefits as of December 31, 2018.
-Similar to last year, we have included in the TPL as of December 31, 2019 the non-OPEB unlimited Actuarial Accrued Liability (AAL) of \$198.5 million, which was calculated by rolling forward the total unlimited non-OPEB AAL as of December 31, 2018. - 3.
-We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2019 to include the \$40.4 million set aside by the Retirement Board in the SRBR reserve to pay non-vested Supplemental COLA and retired member death benefits2 as of December 31, 2019.
-It should be noted that as of December 31, 2019, the deferred investment gain for the entire Plan was \$260.7 million.
-Consequently, after first replenishing the Contingency Reserve from \$0 to \$89.4 million (1% of total assets), we have added to the Plan's Fiduciary Net Position the proportionate share of one-half of the net deferred investment gain that is commensurate with the size of the non-OPEB SRBR reserve, or \$3.8 million.
-The net effect of the adjustments to the Plan's Fiduciary Net Position as of December 31, 2019 for non-OPEB SRBR benefits was an addition of \$44.2 million.
+This would appear in effect to preclude the prefunding of the SRBR through the use of an assumption lower than the market earnings assumption of 7.00%. - As required by the Actuarial Standard of Practice (ASOP) No. 4 ("Measuring Pension Obligations and Determining Pension Plan Costs or Contributions"), we performed a stochastic model to estimate the impact of the 50% allocation of future excess earnings to the SRBR.
+The results of our model indicated that the 50/50 allocation of future excess earnings would have about the same impact as an "outflow" (i.e., assets not available to fund the benefits included in the determination of the TPL) that would average approximately 0.65% of assets over time.
+This approximated outflow was incorporated into our GASB crossover test2 (Appendix A), along with the additional future employer contributions that would result from those future allocations of excess earnings to the SRBR under ACERA's funding policy. - The NPL measured as of December 31, 2020 was determined by rolling forward the TPL for the funded benefits as of December 31, 2019.
+Similar to last year, we have included in the TPL as of December 31, 2020 the non-OPEB unlimited Actuarial Accrued Liability (AAL) of \$116.4 million, which was calculated by rolling forward the total unlimited non-OPEB AAL as of December 31, 2019. - The results of this valuation reflect an experience study of the actuarial assumptions based on the experience during the period December 1, 2016 through November 30, 2019.
+Based on that study and the recommendations provided in our report dated September 9, 2020, the Board adopted updated actuarial assumptions for use in this valuation. - We have also continued the practice of adjusting the Plan's Fiduciary Net Position as of December 31, 2020 to include the \$41.7 million set aside by the Retirement Board in the SRBR reserve to pay non-vested Supplemental COLA and retired member death benefits3 as of December 31, 2020.
+It should be noted that as of December 31, 2020, the deferred investment gain for the entire Plan was \$643.3 million.
+Consequently, after first replenishing the Contingency Reserve from \$69.0 million to \$98.7 million (1% of total assets), we have added to the Plan's Fiduciary Net Position the proportionate share of one-half of the net deferred